Mahmoud-Mh/T-WEB-500-MPL_mahmoud-mouzoun/README.md

 ---

-## Overview
+## 🌍 **Overview**
 The seminar provides hands-on experience in:
-- Setting up and working with UNIX environments.
+- 🖥️ Setting up and working with UNIX environments.
-- Developing HTML/CSS pages with a focus on responsive design.
+- 📝 Developing HTML/CSS pages with a focus on responsive design.
-- Writing JavaScript for both client-side interactions and dynamic behavior.
+- 💻 Writing JavaScript for both client-side interactions and dynamic behavior.
-- Using PHP for back-end development and server-side rendering.
+- ⚙️ Using PHP for back-end development and server-side rendering.

 ---

-## Day 1: UNIX Environments
+## 🖱️ **Day 1: UNIX Environments**
 - **Topics Covered**:
   - Creating directories and managing files.
   - Setting permissions and creating symbolic links.